 What is the relationship between the Interim Board and the Sakyong?

-- Unlike the Kalapa Council which acted under the direction of the Sakyong, the Interim Board acts independently, in consultation with the key constituencies of Shambhala; the members, center leadership, teachers, the Shambhala Process Team(s) and the Sakyong.
+- Unlike the Kalapa Council which acted under the direction of the Sakyong, the Interim Board acts independently, in consultation with the key constituencies of Shambhala; the members, center and group leadership, teachers, the Shambhala Process Team(s) and the Sakyong.
 Accordingly, the Interim Board will keep these constituents informed of its activities with the intention to create a stable and sustainable financial and governance environment for Shambhala.